Oregon Social Work Licensure

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

-Any candidate applying after December 31, 2012 must also pass the ASWB master’s level examination.
+The candidate must also pass the ASWB master’s level examination.

 LMSW candidates pay $100 for initial licensure and $50 each for background check and application (Click Here for the Oregon LMSW application form and related materials).